Exclusive: India preparing for cut in oil imports from Iran - sources

 Some sanctions take effect after a 90-day “wind-down” period ending on Aug.
 6, and the rest, notably in the petroleum sector, following a 180-day “wind-down period” ending on Nov.
 4.

-Under pressure from the U.S. sanctions, Reliance Industries Ltd, the operator of the world’s biggest refining complex, has decided to halt imports.
+Under pressure from the U.S. sanctions, Reliance Industries Ltd (RELI.NS), the operator of the world’s biggest refining complex, has decided to halt imports.

-Nayara Energy, an Indian company promoted by Russian oil major Rosneft, is also preparing to halt Iranian oil imports from November after a communication from the government, a second source said.
+Nayara Energy, an Indian company promoted by Russian oil major Rosneft (ROSN.MM), is also preparing to halt Iranian oil imports from November after a communication from the government, a second source said.
 The company has already started cutting its oil imports from this month.

-Indian Oil Corp, Mangalore Refineries and Petrochemicals Ltd and Nayara Energy, the top three Indian buyers of Iranian oil, and the oil ministry did not respond to Reuters’s request for comments.
+Indian Oil Corp (IOC.NS), Mangalore Refineries and Petrochemicals Ltd (MRPL.NS) and Nayara Energy, the top three Indian buyers of Iranian oil, did not respond to Reuters’s request for comments.

 Removing Iranian oil from the global market by November as called for by the United States is impossible, an Iranian oil official told the semi-official Tasnim news agency on Wednesday.